jeftegoes/AwsOverview/AWS EC2.md

 # 7. How to SSH into your EC2 Instance

 - Windows:

   - We'll learn how to SSH into your EC2 instance using Windows.
   - Configure pem file
     ![Permission Propertie Aws PemFile](/Images/PermissionPropertieAwsPemFile.png)
   - Command
     - ssh -i D:\MY_PENFILE.pem ec2-user@PUBLIC_IP.

+- Generate a public SSH key from a private SSH key.
+Then, import the key into each of your AWS Regions.
+- Here is the correct way of reusing SSH keys in your AWS Regions:
+  1. Generate a public SSH key (.pub) file from the private SSH key (.pem) file.
+  2. Set the AWS Region you wish to import to.
+  3. Import the public SSH key into the new Region.

 # 8. Elastic IP